 7. Getting out of a trade

-Many of you may not agree with me but, to know when and how to get out of a trade, is of equal importance when compared to how to get in a trade.
-I have myself been through this in the earlier days of my forex trading career.
-I use to trade using a strategy which I learned online, and I was doing it quite efficiently.
-While doing so, I was getting my trades right, but I had no idea when to close them.
-I use to watch my trades go from profit to lose because I had no idea of when to close a trade and walk away with a profit.
+Many of you may not agree with us but, to know when and how to get out of a trade, is of equal importance when compared to how to get in a trade.
+We have been through this in the earlier days of our forex trading career.
+We used to trade using a strategy we learned online, and were doing it quite efficiently.
+While doing so, We were getting trades right, but had no idea when to close them.
+We would watch our trades go from profit to lose because we had no idea of when to close a trade and walk away with a profit.

 This thing can be very frustrating because watching your profits turn into loss is not easy for anyone.
 Our mind is not made in that way, and it can seriously affect our trading.
 The same things happened to me over and over again.
 I had no idea of when to take profit and also when to close a losing trade.

-I use to keep my losing trade running because I had no idea of when to close a losing trade.
-I use to set take profit just by calculating pips randomly, but this is not how it works.
+We used to keep losing trade running because we had no idea of when to close a losing trade.
+We would set take profit just by calculating pips randomly, but this is not how it works.
 You need to validate everything you do in the forex market with a reason.
 So, any forex strategy you choose should provide you with these rules of getting into and out of trade effectively.

 Every individual trader has his/her beliefs in the forex market.
 If you don’t have your own beliefs about the forex market, then you should first get those.
 For this to happen, you will have to start learning the mechanics of the forex market, and you need to understand every basic of the forex market.